Engineering and Information Technologies Division

 Division Phone Number: (513) 569-1743

 The Engineering and Information Technologies Division provides Cincinnati State’s associate's degree programs and majors in engineering technologies, information technologies, aviation maintenance, and multimedia fields.
-The division offers a number of associate's degree and certificate programs that prepare students for a career in a variety of technical fields or a possible pathway to a bachelor's degree.
+The division offers a number of associate's degrees and certificate programs that prepare students for a career in a variety of technical fields or a possible pathway to a bachelor's degree.

 The division also offers a Bachelor of Applied Science degree in Land Surveying.